MicrosoftDocs/patterns-practices/patterns-practices/guide/1-introduction-to-the-prism-library-5.0-for-wpf.md

 Now that you've seen the major capabilities and design patterns that Prism supports, it's time to see how easily you can start to use Prism when developing a new application.
 This section provides an overview of the first few steps required to create a basic Prism application.
 You can extend this basic application to leverage the additional capabilities and design patterns provided by Prism, as required by your scenario.

+> [!NOTE]
-**Note:**  Although the Prism Library can be easily used to build new composite WPF applications, you can also use Prism with existing applications that want to take advantage of one or more Prism capabilities or design patterns.
+>  Although the Prism Library can be easily used to build new composite WPF applications, you can also use Prism with existing applications that want to take advantage of one or more Prism capabilities or design patterns.

 A Prism application typically consists of a shell project and multiple module projects.
 The following illustration shows common activities needed when developing a composite application using the Prism Library.